-Nepal and Canada established diplomatic relations on January 18, 1965, and have been enjoying longstanding friendly relations ever since.
-Nepal opened its Embassy in Ottawa on October 1, 2009, and has its honorary consulates in Toronto and Victoria.
+Nepal and Canada established diplomatic relations on January 18, 1965, and have enjoyed longstanding friendly relations ever since.
+Nepal opened her Embassy in Ottawa on October 1, 2009.
 Canadian Ambassador in New Delhi is accredited to Nepal.
 Canada has its Consulate in Kathmandu.

 High level visits from Nepal

-A high level delegation led by Hon. member of the Public Service Commission of Nepal Ms. Bindra Hada Bhattarai visited Canada and held meeting with the President, Senior Vice President, Vice Presidents, Directors and Manager and other Senior Officials of the Public Service Commission of Canada and discussed at length about the relationship and coordination between federal and provincial Public Service Commission.
+- Member of the Public Service Commission of Nepal Ms. Bindra Hada visited Canada and held meeting with the officials of the Public Service Commission of Canada.

 High Level Visits from Canada

-The Chief Commissioner of Royal Canadian Mounted Police (RCMP) Mr. Bob Paulson visited Nepal on October 21, 2016, and held meetings with the leadership of Nepal Police.
+- Chief Commissioner of Royal Canadian Mounted Police (RCMP) Mr. Bob Paulson visited Nepal in 2016, and held meetings with the leadership of Nepal Police.

-Canadian Minister of Labor and Minister of Status of Woman Dr. Kellie Leitch visited Nepal on 31 May 2015 and held discussions with his Nepalese counterpart on the possibility of recruiting Nepalese workers under “Seasonal Agricultural Program”.
+- Canadian Minister of Labor and Minister of Status of Woman Dr. Kellie Leitch visited Nepal in May 2015 in connection with the potentials of recruiting Nepali workers under “Seasonal Agricultural Program”.

-Parliamentary Secretary to the Minister of Foreign Affairs and for International Human Rights, Hon.
-Deepak Obhrai visited Nepal from 13-16 January 2015 in connection with marking the 50th year of diplomatic relations between the two countries.
+- Parliamentary Secretary to the Minister of Foreign Affairs and for International Human Rights, Mr. Deepak Obhrai visited Nepal on 13-16 January 2015 on the occasion of the 50th year of diplomatic relations between the two countries.